SeiryuZ/HemeWeb/documents/evaluation/README.md

 Hi there,

-I, Steven, am writing dissertation for my MSc of Computer Science titled "HemeWeb: Blood flow simulation on the cloud".
-Today, I will be conducting an evaluation on my project to measure the usability of the project compared with the original approach to run blood flow simulations using HemeLB.
+I, Steven, am writing dissertation titled "HemeWeb: Blood flow simulation on the cloud" for my MSc.
+Today, I will be conducting an evaluation on my project to measure usability of the developed approach compared with the original.

-In this evaluation, I will need your help to run two different approach to run same blood flow simulation, followed by a short interview to measure your experience.
-These sessions will be recorded for evaluation purpose.
+In this evaluation, I will need your help to run two different approaches to run same blood flow simulation, followed by a short questionaire to measure your experience.
+During the session, the screen will be recorded for evaluation purposes.
 It is to be noted that there are no right or wrong in running this simulation, so you do not have to worry.
 If in any of the process, you become uncomfortable, we will stop the session and you are free to leave.
+This session should last around X minutes.

 Once again, thank you for helping me with my work.